Rosbifbr/ask_rs/README.md

 `ask -i - Passes image on the clipboard to the model (Configure clipboard extraction command.
 Ask is configured to use xclip by default)`

 `cat some_file.c | ask "What does this code do?"` - Parses file then question passed as argument.

+ask -r - Enters interactive agent mode.
+The model will keep trying to follow your instructions in the shell until you kill it.